ImSreyas/TextWizard/README.md

 ## 🛠️ Contributing

 📝 Feel free to contribute to the development of TextExtractor by submitting pull requests, reporting issues, or suggesting new features.
-We welcome your input!
+I welcome your input!

 ✨ Thank you for choosing TextExtractor!
 I hope you find it valuable and user-friendly.
 If you have any questions or feedback, please don't hesitate to reach out. ✨